C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 ![Kingdom of Poland as part of the Russian Empire in the 19th c., visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-1_QGIS_Imperiia-Project_02.jpg "Visualization of a historical dataset, Imperiia project, in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
 **Dataset reference: O’Neill, Kelly.
 2016.
 “Administrative Boundaries of the Russian Empire (1820s): Provinces (Oblasti).”
 Harvard Dataverse. https://doi.org/doi:10.7910/DVN/5LUP5S.**

 The following screenshot (figure XX) shows a dataset about the border of the partitions of Poland.
 The data set was created by Christopher Winters at Chicago University.
-Comparing Abb-5-1 and Abb-5-2, the amount of additional information to the data set is very different.
+Compared to the previous dataset, the amount of additional information to the data set is very different.
 While the Imperiia Project provides sources for the data set, there are no sources given in Winters‘ data set.
 The absence of sources does not mean that the data set is wrong or that the depicted line of border is not correct.
 However, from a historian‘s perspective, it is far more difficult to deal with material that does not provide any information about its origin.

 ![Polish historical boundaries, visualization of a dataset obtained in QGIS](/assets/images/maps-as-historical-sources/Abb-5-2_QGIS_Winter-Poland-borders_UChicago_01.jpg "Visualization of Polish historical boundaries based on datasets of historian Christopher Winters, obtained in QGIS - the Kingdom of Poland as part of the Russian Empire in the 19th c.")
 <!-- should ask if we have the right to display this image -->